huangy22/Insight-fansite-analytics-challenge/README.md

 *Error Handling*: When error happens in the utility and feature levels, the function will raise an error depending the error type.
 The error will be caught by the main code (process_log.py).
 In the main code, users can decide how to deal with different types of error, for example, if one line in the log file doesn't fit the correct format, the main code will print out a warning and continue with the next line; if there is an error in opening the input or output file, the code will be aborted with an error message printed out.
 All the printed out messages are recorded in the log file `process.log` in the main directory.

 ## Future Improvement

+The time profiling result shows the most time consuming parts in the code are time window analysis (find the busiest periods), and  data format recognization and transformation.
+The efficiency of both functionalities can be improved by cython.